About Judy Rodman

 - Performed in state fairs, theater‑in‑the rounds, college auditoriums, rodeos, clubs, festivals, auditoriums and stadiums, two "Farm Aid" performances, billed on many shows as headliner

 - Writer on songs published by BMG, MCA, Warner/Chappell, Chrysalis Music, and Favorable Wind Songs.
-Multiple genre writer, currently writing for most of her production clients
+Multiple genre writer, currently writing with many of her production clients.

-- Judy's songs have been recorded by herself, Loretta Lynn, Diamond Rio, Tammy Wynette & Wynonna, Randy Travis, bluegrass sensation Randy Koors, new pop sensation Emil Bishaw and the #1 song recorded by Leann Rimes "One Way Ticket", and many others
+- Judy's songs have been recorded by herself, Loretta Lynn, Diamond Rio, Tammy Wynette & Wynonna, Randy Travis, bluegrass sensation Randy Koors, teen pop Emil Bishaw, Christian contemporary Marky Silvers and the #1 song recorded by Leann Rimes "One Way Ticket", among many other indie artists.

 - Songwriter & arranger for the new musical "Runaway Home", webisode series and movie "A Fix".

-- Judy’s many co-writers include award-winning songwriters Dave Loggins, Ross Vannelli, Bryan White, Karen Taylor-Good, Robert Jason, Jimmy Scott and Jerry Foster.
+- Judy’s many co-writers include award-winning songwriters Dave Loggins, Ross Vannelli, Karen Taylor-Good, Robert Jason, Jimmy Scott, Jane Bach and Jerry Foster.

 - Music director, keyboard player, arranger & recording studio producer for the new musicals "Runaway Home" and "We The People, and for the movie short "A Fix" which included cast member Skye McCole Bartusiak.

-- Track & vocal producer & songwriter for multi-genres of recording artists including Emil Bishaw, Christa DeJarnett, Darby Haas, Maria Standing Rock, Ben Wasson, Tiffany Hasiker, John Farndell, Michael Hodges, Andrea Penzel, Dawn Nichols, Kasie Smith, Stacie Hines, Kate Starnes, Buddy Smith, Julia Loewen, Joy Jones, Billy Devereaux, Sim Balkey and Cecilia Halsey.
+- Track & vocal producer for multi-genres of recording artists including Jenny Tolman, Flyte Three, Emil Bishaw, Christa DeJarnett, Darby Haas, Ben Wasson, Tiffany Haseker, John Farndell, Michael Hodges, Andrea Penzel, Dawn Nichols, Kasie Smith, Julia Loewen, Joy Jones, Billy Devereaux, and Cecilia Halsey.
 Songwriter on some of these projects.

 - Track producer on most of her songwriting catalogs.